branjames117/devspark/README.md

 ## Usage

-Configure all applicable environment variables in an .env file in the root directory: DB_NAME, DB_USER, and DB_PW for Sequelize credentials, SECRET for session middleware, CLOUD_NAME, API_KEY, and API_SECRET for the Cloudinary API, GMAILPW, CLIENT_SECRET, CLIENT_ID, and REFRESH_TOKEN for the Nodemailer Gmail account configuration.
+Configure all applicable environment variables in an .env file in the root directory: DB_NAME, DB_USER, and DB_PW for Sequelize credentials, SECRET for session middleware, CLOUD_NAME, API_KEY, and API_SECRET for the Cloudinary API, and APP_EMAIL and APP_PASSWORD for the Nodemailer Gmail account configuration.
 Run the application with `node server`.

 ## Demonstration